iCliniq Logo

 Three days ago, I fell on my face and cracked my right front tooth right in the middle, horizontally.
 You cannot see the crack with your bare eyes, but if you shine a light from the back of my tooth, you will see it correctly.
 It goes from the right to the left, and it stops two millimeters before the next tooth.
 I was scared, so I asked many dentists before going to an actual appointment myself.

-They said it was fine, that it is only on the outer layer.
+They said it was fine, that it was only on the outer layer.
 Then, I went to an actual dentist myself, and they did an X-ray test on it.
-Nothing appeared, and said I would be fine, but gave me no further details.
-I was still left wondering, is there any way the rest of the tooth will fall out eventually because it is very slightly sensitive to change in temperature.
+Nothing appeared, and he said I would be fine, but gave me no further details.
+I was still left wondering if there is any way the rest of the tooth will fall out eventually, because it is very slightly sensitive to changes in temperature.

 Hello,